Where and when did you teach English abroad?

 After completing my BA in English, I wanted to do something different before I decided what my next step would be.
 My mother actually suggested that I teach overseas before making any final decisions about what step to take next with my education.
 I thought this was a great idea, and I enrolled in the Global TESOL College program.
 I’d graduated in August, and by November I’d become qualified and started looking for a job abroad.

 How did you conduct your search?
 How did you select your program/country and/or find an employer abroad?

-After I finished my TESOL qualifications, I began hunting for jobs on Dave's ESL Café, Serious Teachers, and through various recruiting sites like Footprints Recruiting.
+After I finished my TESOL qualifications, I began hunting for jobs on Dave's ESL Café and through various recruiting sites like Footprints Recruiting.
 After uploading my resume to the Serious Teachers site, I was approached by an independent recruiter looking for a teacher to work at a South Korean school.
 I’d always been really interested in Korean culture; and through my research I learned that South Korea really provides the best package when it comes to teaching overseas.
 Housing and airfare are provided, there is great medical coverage (which I used on more than one occasion), you get a settlement allowance, and if you work in a public school, the hours are pretty great, as well!

 Describe the application process.
 What made you successful?

 The process went fairly quickly.
 I have a strong resume and cover letter, and I think that really made me stand out.
 It also helped that my degree was in English, specifically, and that I had experience tutoring students.
 The most arduous part of the application process was getting the visa and getting everything notarized.
 It takes longer than you would expect, especially with all the documents being sent back and forth.